cppforlife/vagrant-bosh/docs/build-aws-stemcell.md

 !!!
 Stemcells produced using this method should NOT be used in production !!!

-To quickly ligth BOSH stemcells for AWS:
+To quickly create BOSH stemcells for AWS:

 1. Configure AWS Vagrant provider with your AWS account settings.
 For example: